The Best Museums in and Around Charleston, SC

 Address: Patriots Point, 40 Patriots Point Rd, Mt Pleasant, SC

-By far, one of the world’s most unique exhibits awaits at Patriots Point in Charleston, SC.
+By far, one of the world’s most unique exhibits awaits at Patriots Point in Mount Pleasant, SC.
 Wear comfortable clothes and good walking shoes, and bring a camera before jumping on board the WWII aircraft carrier USS Yorktown.
-Yes, you can step onboard a decommissioned navy destroyer.
-But this is only the beginning of the sites at Patriot’s Point.
+Yes, you can step onboard a decommissioned Navy destroyer.
+Walk the flight deck and see historic aircraft like Tomcats and Phantoms.
+The museum has an outstanding collection of combat aircraft.

-Besides the retired warship, aircraft, and a wartime submarine, another highlight for visitors is the opportunity to look closely at the original Apollo 8 capsule.
+But this is only the beginning of the military history you’ll experience at Patriot’s Point.
+The naval craft includes the USS Laffey Destroyer and the Medal of Honor Museum.
+Another highlight for visitors is the opportunity to look closely at the original Apollo 8 capsule.
 Learn more about its journeys through dozens of interactive exhibits.
-The ships and vessels are fully open to the public.
+The ships, vessels, and Vietnam Experience exhibit are fully open to the public.

 While there, satisfy well-earned hunger with a hot lunch on the aircraft carrier or get a quick bite at the snack bar between tours.